yrangana/Strategy_Pattern_Calculator/README.md

 - Multiplication
 - Division

+Setup tool is configured to build and use as a CLI.

+Further, Business logic is exposed as a pip package [spcalc](https://pypi.org/project/spcalc/)

 ### To be implemented:

-- Setup tool to install the calculator as a package
 - Exponentiation
 - Square root
 - Logarithm